 - Click OK.
 You should now see your table.

-- Right-click again and select Merge Cells.
+- Right-click and select Merge Cells.

 You should now have two equal-width table columns.
 The first column will not have any lines.